Shopify/react-native-skia/docs/docs/getting-started/web.md

 ## Manual Webpack Installation

 To run React Native Skia on Web, you need to do three things:
 * Make sure that the WebAssembly file is available from the build system.
 This can easily be done using the [webpack copy plugin](https://webpack.js.org/plugins/copy-webpack-plugin/).
+Another option is to [load CanvasKit from a CDN](#using-a-cdn).
 * Configure the build system to resolve the following two node modules: `fs` and `path`.
 One way to do it is to use the [node polyfill plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin).
 * If you are not using the `react-native-reanimated`, Webpack will throw a warning since React Native Skia refers to that module.